Subspace decomposition with defect diffusion coefficient: Numerical Experiments

-Figure~\ref{incl-c} reports the average number of PCG iterations as a function of the defect probability $p$ for contrasts $\beta/\alpha = 10, 100$, and $500$ (from left to right).
+Now we summarize the performance of the three preconditioners for increasing defect probability and contrast in Figures \ref{incl-c} and \ref{incl-p}.
+Figure \ref{incl-c} reports the average number of PCG iterations as a function of the defect probability $p$ for contrasts $\beta/\alpha = 10, 100$, and $500$ (from left to right).
 For all tested configurations, the PCG method converges for all three preconditioners across all samples.
 Among the three methods, the Direct--DD preconditioner consistently yields the smallest number of iterations, as expected, since all local patch operators are assembled exactly for each realization of the coefficient.
 In contrast, the ND--DD preconditioner exhibits a substantial increase in iteration counts as the defect probability $p$ increases and, in particular, as the contrast $\beta/\alpha$ becomes large.
 This behavior reflects the growing mismatch between the defect-free preconditioner and the true operator when defects become more frequent and stronger.
 The vertical bars indicate the statistical variation of the iteration counts after removing outlier samples.
 While ND-DD exhibits the largest variability across samples, the proposed OO-DD preconditioner shows significantly smaller variations and iteration counts that remain close to those of Direct-DD over the full range of defect probabilities.
 Although a mild increase in the number of iterations can be observed as $p$ grows, the overall behavior demonstrates that the offline-online approximation successfully captures the dominant local effects induced by the defects.
+Furthermore, Figure \ref{incl-c} illustrates the contrast dependency of the considered methods at a fixed mesh hierarchy.
+The similar iteration counts of Direct-DD and OO-DD at each contrast is a strong indicator that the offline-online approximation does not introduce any additional deterioration even at high contrasts.
+The iteration increase observed in both methods as the contrast grows is therefore likely to be inherited from the underlying two-level Schwarz decomposition and is consistent with the limitations of the coarse level approximations, rather than the offline-online approximation.

 Figure \ref{incl-p} illustrates the convergence histories of the PCG method measured in terms of the root-mean-square error (RMSE) in the energy norm for three given defect probabilities and contrast of $\beta/\alpha = 500$.
 For all three preconditioners, the energy-norm error decreases steadily with the iteration count, indicating consistent convergence of the method.
 The convergence curves further highlight clear qualitative differences between the preconditioners.
 The ND-DD preconditioner exhibits significantly slower decay of the energy error, whereas the proposed OO-DD preconditioner closely follows the convergence behavior of the Direct-DD method across all tested defect probabilities.